 Equipment

 Buddy Guy has settled on a Stratocaster guitar as his main guitar on stage and uses a pretty distorted sound.
-Recently has been seen playing a Fender Cyber Twin that has modeling for many different amps.
-But I suspect he may use a wide range of guitars and amps in the studio.
-He may even use different amps on stage occasionally.
+In the late 2000’s he was seen playing a Fender Cyber Twin that has modeling for many different amps.
+But today I suspect he may use a wide range of guitars and amps in the studio and on stage.
 Any good guitarist is always searching for new and better sounds.
 That’s just the name of the game.

 But here is a list of his main equipment.